 R602.12.4 Required length of bracing.
 The required length of bracing for each side of a circumscribed rectangle shall be determined using Table R602.12.4.
-Where multiple rectangles share a common side or sides, the required length of bracing shall equal the sum of the required lengths from all shared rectangle sides.
+Where multiple a.
+Braced wall panels supporting a gable end wall or roof load only.